Topics Map > Lumen Courses

 • are considered equal partners in owning and maintaining the course (When a class is offered in a given term a "primary" is designated for scheduling and enrollment management purposes, this is distinct from the overall responsibility for the course which is shared equally.)

 The maintenance of cross-listed courses can be time-consuming, complex, and error-prone: cross-listing is not “resource-neutral.”
 The cross-listing of courses increases the complexity of scheduling classes and will add to staff workload.
 This should be taken into consideration when proposals for cross-listing are considered.
-Tangential or insubstantial connections between programs and interests should not be sufficient for cross-listing courses across subject listings.
+Tangential or insubstantial connections between programs and interests is not sufficient for cross-listing courses across subject listings.

 • Before submitting the proposal, check with all cross-listed subjects to determine that the course number is available in all subjects.
 Lumen Courses will not allow a course that does not meet the course number use policy to be utilized.